Using EoR for Your First International Hire: Next Steps

 What’s covered as part of an EoR?

-For example, you can expect the following to be included:
+For example, the following is typically included:

 Hiring internationally poses risks and complications regarding compliance with local laws, which differ from country to country.

-EoR solutions can ensure a business stays up to date with local labor laws, taxes, security obligations and other legal requirements.
+EoR solutions can ensure a business stays up-to-date with local labor laws, taxes, security obligations, and other legal requirements.

-• Tax
+Tax

 Should your international hire be required to work in another country, EoR providers can assist with the visa application process, ensuring compliance with immigration regulations.

-Any initial HR administration support such as orientation and onboarding will be provided under the EoR solution, as well as ongoing HR requirements such as leave requests and general HR support and advice.
+Any initial HR administration support, such as orientation and onboarding, will be provided under the EoR solution, as well as ongoing HR requirements, such as leave requests and general HR support and advice.

-• Employee Termination
+Employee Termination

 In the case of employee termination, EoR providers can guide businesses through the termination procedure, such as managing exit interviews, taking care of legal requirements, and processing final payments.